Neil1213/UDP-Ping-Client-and-Server/README.md

 # UDP-Ping-Client-and-Server
-UDP Ping Client and Server
+Client and Server in python handling UDP ping requests